 As we approach the 4th quarter here in New England, auto parts distributors look to enter their busiest season of the year.
 The combination of winter weather, holiday travel and shorter days unfortunately can result in more automobile accidents.
 Cars will need to be repaired, thus, more auto parts demand.
 As with so many industries today, peak seasons lead to a couple of major material handling challenges:

-A product like a vertical or horizontal carousel is a great way to store and maintain small parts.
-These high density storage units can be linked to a Warehouse Management Software program, making it very easy to maintain and track inventory comprised of items smaller than your fingernail while maximizing your storage capacity.
+A product like a vertical or horizontal carousel or shuttle is a great way to store and maintain small auto parts.
+These high density storage units can be linked to a Warehouse Management Software (WMS) program, making it very easy to maintain and track inventory comprised of items smaller than your fingernail while maximizing your storage capacity.

 The medium-sized items will be located in a very narrow aisle (VNA) section that uses order pickers or swing reach trucks to pick one large order or multiple orders at once.
 The larger items will be put into the full pallet storage section of a warehouse where the aisles are larger and reach trucks or counterbalanced forklifts are used for put away and retrieval.